RV Sonne

-The RV Sonne (German for 'Sun') was a former German fishing trawler converted into a research vessel by Schichau Unterweser AG, doing mostly geoscience-related work for a variety of commercial and scientific clients.
+RV Sonne (German for 'Sun') is a former German fishing trawler converted into a research vessel by Schichau Unterweser AG, doing mostly geoscience-related work for a variety of commercial and scientific clients.
 She was registered in Bremen.
 In 2015 she was sold to the Argentine institute CONICET and was renamed ARA Austral (Q-21).
 A new geoscientific research ship, also called RV Sonne, replaced her role in Germany that same year.

 Career

 Rickmers Werft built Sonne in 1969 as a stern trawler and delivered her to Hochseefischerei Nordstern.
 From her homeport of Bremerhaven she operated mainly in the waters around Iceland, Greenland and Labrador.

 Sonne was converted for use in a scientific exploration role by Schichau Unterweser AG in 1977 and by Rickmers Werft in 1978.
 In 1991 Schichau-Seebeck-Werft lengthened and modernized her.

 An order worth €124.4 million for a new geoscientific research ship was placed by the German federal ministry for education and research (90%) together with the coastal states Lower Saxony, Schleswig-Holstein, Mecklenburg-Vorpommern, Bremen and Hamburg (10%) in May 2011.
 The new ship, also called Sonne, was built in Meyer Werft in Papenburg, and replaced the old Sonne in 2015.
 Its launch took place on 5 April 2014.

 The last German cruise of RV Sonne took place in August 2014, after which she was retired from German scientific use.